fake-chemist/chemical_reaction_balancer/readme.md

 Chemistry students everywhere in Highschool and College alike are learning to balance equations.
-The online tools I've found have adds and I don't like that so I made a quick tool anyone to use.
+The online tools I've found have adds and I don't like that so I made a quick tool for anyone to use.

 ## Usage